DreamCS: Geometry-Aware Text-to-3D Generation with Unpaired 3D Reward Supervision: Methodology

 \subsection{3D-MeshPref: Large-scale Preference-Unpaired 3D Mesh Dataset}

 A major challenge in 3D preference alignment is the lack of labeled datasets, as generating and annotating high-quality 3D assets is resource-intensive.
 Moreover, the complexity of explicit 3D representations hinders the construction of consistent paired preference data, limiting the development of effective 3D reward models.
 To overcome this, we propose \textbf{3D-MeshPref}, the first large-scale preference-unpaired 3D mesh dataset.
-It includes 14,000+ samples, each with a text prompt, 3D asset, and a preference reward score.
+It includes 30,000+ samples, each with a text prompt, 3D asset, and a preference reward score.
 Our pipeline combines automated LLM-based scoring with human refinement, enabling scalable annotation while preserving alignment with human judgment.

-We build our dataset from annotated point clouds in Cap3D~\cite{cap3d}, sourced from 3D datasets like Objaverse~\cite{objaverse} and ABO~\cite{abo}.
+We build our dataset from annotated point clouds in Cap3D~\citep{cap3d}, sourced from 3D datasets like Objaverse~\citep{objaverse} and ABO~\citep{abo}.
 ABO contains high-resolution 3D household objects across 63 categories; Objaverse offers a large-scale and semantically rich 3D collection of over 21,000 categories.
-For diversity, we respectively collect 8,000 and 10,000 samples from ABO and Objaverse, which are then converted into high-quality mesh representations using MeshAnythingV2~\cite{meshanythingv2}.
-To ensure mesh quality and compatibility with our 3D reward model, we apply QEM mesh simplification algorithm~\cite{qem} to ensure the output with a maximum of 16,384 triangular faces.
-After filtering for mesh quality and completeness, we obtain 14,000+ 3D meshes.
+For diversity, we respectively collect 8,000 and 15,000 samples from ABO and Objaverse, which are then converted into high-quality mesh representations using MeshAnythingV2~\citep{meshanythingv2}, which consistently outperforms other meshilization methods in both mesh quality and computational efficiency.
+To ensure mesh quality and compatibility with our 3D reward model, we apply QEM mesh simplification algorithm~\citep{qem} to ensure the output with a maximum of 16,384 triangular faces.
+After filtering for mesh quality and completeness, we obtain 20,000+ 3D meshes.
+To adapt the 3D reward model to intermediate assets generated during SDS optimization, we augment the dataset with over 10,000+ meshes optimized using SDS-based methods, such as DreamFusion~\citep{dreamfusion} and MVDream~\citep{mvdream}, under text prompts in Objaverse.
+These meshes are sampled at early stages of the optimization process. (see Appendix~\ref{app:data}) This data augmentation exposes the reward model to both early- and late-stage geometries, improving robustness and generalization across the optimization.